IamManchanda/IamManchanda/Readme.md

 Harry is a **Full-stack Web Development Engineer** and can build you Full-stack JavaScript/TypeScript Web Apps in "Vue.js or React.js ecosystem for Frontend" and "Node.js ecosystem for Backend" along with "Multiple Database options (PostgreSQL, MySQL, MongoDB, Amazon DynamoDB)" to choose from for Data Persistence.

 Harry is a Postgraduate in _Masters of Computer Applications_.
-Harry is 27 years old.

-Harry had achieved _5 years_ of Full Time Professional experience in _Frontend Development_ till 2019 and has now taken a _Career Break_ in 2020 to become a _Full-stack Web Development Engineer_.

 Harry's Favourite Programming Language is _Javascript/TypeScript_ and his current full stack for building web apps revolves around that.
 That being said, he knows Python also and thus is also Interested in skilling up with Python for Backend API Development in the near future.